 Like any new situation, keeping children safe, whether in an online community or in their own neighborhoods and homes requires parents to stay involved.
 When parents have the tools to help guide their children in their use of digital media, they can influence the safety of the online environment to better protect their children.

 Parents can teach their children that rules of safety in the home apply to the cyber world.
 Just as children are taught not invite strangers into their home, they can be guided to not allow strangers access to their profiles and other personal information.

 Helping children understand that the world of the internet is a public world, where anyone can have access to personal information can help them understand that sites like Facebook are not safe or appropriate places to post personal or sensitive information, to respond to stranger’s requests or to post pictures that could get them in trouble.
 Parents should be specific about the type of personal information or kinds of pictures that should not be posted publicly.
 Additionally, parents can help children with their privacy settings and many parents require their children to "friend" them on Facebook.

 To help get started, read our online information on Preparing for Internet Safety.
 The two following resources can further help parents plan for safety with digitial media:

-- My Agreement about Using the Internet from Advocates for Youth - A useful document to help parents and children make decisions and agreements about online activity.
+- Online Safety Agreement from Childnet International- A useful document to help parents and children make decisions and agreements about online activity.

 Parents need to stay connected to their children’s cyber world interactions; regularly monitoring and responding to their children’s activities online.
 By practicing safety planning that includes consistent parental supervision and engagement, modeling healthy boundaries and learning warning signs of possible at-risk situations, parents can help their children participate in social media in ways that are fun and safe.